-There are protocols that you must follow.
+There are protocols that you must follow when dismissing employees.
 This can be tricky to master and get right.
 But, it can be done with minimum fuss.

 If an employee is not fulfilling their role, in the way that they should be, you may have grounds for dismissal.
 But, you need to make sure that you keep a log of events as and when they happen.
 If you do not, you could be dismissing the employee unfairly.

 You need to assess their overall conduct.
 Is there timekeeping shoddy?
 Do they act in an unprofessional manner?
 Are they involved in illegal activity?
 All of these reasons are grounds for dismissal.
 But, you cannot make wild assumptions.
 You need to ensure that you have proof before you frog march an employee into your office.